shandilya1998/frontendTravelapp/README.md

 # frontendTravelapp
-This is the source code of travelapp frontend using JavaScript framweork React-Native
+This is the source code of travelapp frontend using JavaScript framework React-Native